ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * "token_hash" - This parameter specifies the hash of an access token that the AS has successfully issued and uploaded to the RS as per the new ACE workflow, and thus that the AS does not provide to C (see {{sec-open-points-workflow-dynamic-access-rights}}).

-   The AS specifies this parameter in a successful Access Token Response, in case the parameter "token_uploaded" is also specified as encoding the CBOR simple value "true" (see {{sec-token_uploaded}}).
+   The AS specifies this parameter in a successful Access Token Response, in case the parameter "token_upload" is also specified as encoding the CBOR simple value "true" (see {{sec-token_upload}}).
 The parameter value is the hash computed over the value that the parameter "access_token" would have had in that same response message, if it was included therein specifying the access token.

    C specifies this parameter in the request sent to the authz-info endpoint at the RS for "re-uploading" the same access token, e.g., in order to perform a key update (see {{sec-open-points-workflow-token-re-uploading}}).